DFKIEI/Knowledge2Model/GraphRAG/Readme.md

 - **`semantic_search.py`** - Standalone Search Tester
   - Tests the Annoy index independently without running the full pipeline
   - Useful for debugging semantic search without Neo4j or LLM
-  - Not part of the main flow - run when you want to verify search quality

 ---